 To avoid bending cracking caused by an insufficient bending radius, it’s crucial to consider the relationship between the bending radius and the minimum bending radius as well as the relationship between the bending line and the fiber direction of the sheet material during the digital-analog review stage.

 Bending Line Positioning Method

-FIG. 2 Crack at process gap of high strength plate bending parts
+FIG. 2 Crack at process gap of high-strength plate bending parts

-- Mechanical properties of materials
+- Mechanical properties of the material

 - Bending method

 The size of the springback angle is proportional to the yield strength and hardening index of the material, and inversely proportional to the elastic modulus.

 The yield strength of BP500 protective steel is no less than 1250 MPa, so its springback trend is larger than that of ordinary steel plates.